Image Image

 Questioning Field Sobriety Tests

-Field sobriety tests may produce unreliable results.
+Field sobriety tests can be unreliable.
 A person’s medical issues, nervousness, road conditions, and bad weather can all affect test results.
-Your attorney may argue that these tests do not accurately reflect impairment.
+Your lawyer can argue that field sobriety test results do not prove actual impairment.

 Challenging Chemical Test Results